Tourism officer

 As a tourism officer, you'll need to:

-- prepare and commission tourist and visitor information, including art work
+- commission and prepare tourist and visitor information, including art work

 - write press releases and copy for tourism guides and newsletters